Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

 The reaction network contains all relevant reactions, including charged particle reactions, neutron captures and their inverse reactions, as well as the $\beta^-$ decays, $\alpha$ decays, $\beta^+$ decays/electron captures, and the spontaneous, $\beta$-decay induced, and neutron-capture induced fission reactions.
 For all the theoretical reaction rates of neutron captures and the inverse photo-dissociations, $\beta^-$ decays, $\alpha$ decays, and fissions, we use those documented in~\cite{Mendoza-Temis.Wu.ea:2015}.
 For the experimentally-known decay rates, we adopt the most-updated ones compiled by \cite{Audi:2017asy}.
 Other reactions rates are taken from the JINA Reaclib Database of the Version v2.3~\cite{reaclib}.

 The expansion history of the ejecta used in the $r$-process calculation is modeled by an analytically parametrized form used in Ref.~\cite{Lippuner.Roberts:2015}, characterized by the early-time expansion timescale $\tau_{\text{dyn}}$ and the entropy per nucleon $s$.
 For the results shown in the paper, we use $\tau_{\text{dyn}}=10$~ms and $s=10$~$k_B$ per nucleon, where $k_B$ is the Boltzmann constant.
-The late-time behavior of the heating rates does not sensitively depend on this particular choice of $\tau$ and $s$.
+The late-time shape of the heating rates does not sensitively depend on this particular choice of $\tau$ and $s$.
+For example, Fig.~\ref{fig:qd_comp} shows the total specific rate of the radioactive energy release per unit mass $\dot q(t)\equiv\sum_i\dot q_i(t)$ for the combinations of $(s[k_B],\tau_{\text{dyn}}[{\text{ms}}])=(10,10)$, $(10,31.62)$, $(20,10)$, and $(20,31.62)$ for different $Y_e$ distributions that correspond to the models in the paper.
+It shows that despite the fact that the amount of late-time radioactive energy release rate scales directly with the produced amount of nuclei which can decay over that timescale, the shape remains in all cases.
+This further illustrates the possibility of using the late-time lightcurve shape to infer which specific nuclei are present in the ejecta, as discussed in the paper.

-{\bf Modeling of the particle thermalization--} The fraction of energy from decay products (photons, $e^\pm$, $\alpha$'s and fission fragments) converted to heat (``thermalized'') in the ejecta depends on the bulk ejecta properties $M_{\rm ej}$ and $v_{\rm ej}$, and on the type of particle emitted, the emission spectrum of each particle type, and the rate at which the radioactivity produces energy.
+{\bf Modeling of the particle thermalization--} The fraction of energy from decay products (photons, $e^\pm$, $\alpha$'s and fission fragments) converted to heat (``thermalized'') in the ejecta depends on the bulk ejecta properties $M_{\text{ej}}$ and $v_{\text{ej}}$, and on the type of particle emitted, the emission spectrum of each particle type, and the rate at which the radioactivity produces energy.

 We model the thermalization efficiencies of $\beta^-$ decay electrons and $\gamma$-rays by interpolating parametrized fits to the results of Ref.~\citep{Barnes+16}, which numerically calculated energy deposition assuming that the energy released by $\beta^-$ decay evolved in time as a power law $\dot{q}_{\beta}(t) \propto t^{-1.2}$.
 The numerical results were found to be well described by